A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Introduction

+for constants $0<c_1 \leq c_2<\infty$ that do not depend on $\Omega$. \end{thm} The equivalence of various BMO spaces is used in the proof of Theorem \ref{c:logBMOdomain} together with distortion estimates that we deduce from the local quasisymmetry property of quasiconformal mappings.

-Section \ref{s:Koebe} is devoted to proving our main result, Theorem \ref{t:KoebeHeis}.
-The proof utilizes the auxiliary results established in Section \ref{s:JacobianQC} as well as other observations such as the distance estimate in Proposition~\ref{c:dist_est}.
+The proof of our main result, Theorem \ref{t:KoebeHeis}, utilizes the auxiliary results established in Section \ref{s:JacobianQC}, Theorem \ref{c:logBMOdomain}, quantitative control over the local quasisymmetry data of quasiconformal mappings, as well as other observations such as the distance estimate in Proposition~\ref{c:dist_est}.
 The latter extends \cite[Lemma 5.15]{MR861687} from planar disks to arbitrary domains in $\Hei$.
-Certain tools available in the Euclidean setting, such as extension results for quasiconformal mappings or the Mori distortion theorem used in \cite{MR861687}, are not available and a different approach is needed.